The 20 Best Congenital Radioulnar Synostosis Doctors Near Me in Philadelphia, PA

 Accepting New Patients

-Mark Lazarus is an Orthopedics provider in Philadelphia, Pennsylvania.
+Mark Lazarus is an Orthopedics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Lazarus is rated as an Experienced provider by MediFind in the treatment of Congenital Radioulnar Synostosis.
-His top areas of expertise are Tendinitis, Osteoarthritis, Frozen Shoulder, Endoscopy, and Osteotomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Tendinitis, Osteoarthritis, Frozen Shoulder, Endoscopy, and Osteotomy.
+Dr. Lazarus is board certified in Orthopedic Surgery.
 Dr. Lazarus is currently accepting new patients.

 Experienced in Congenital Radioulnar Synostosis